CruiseDiva.comSM

 I discovered the source of my love for ships and the high seas.
 I have a cruise gene.
 It was here all along, tucked away in the corner of a closet shelf.
 For years it was dormant, just waiting to be found.
 It was in a dusty box of mementos from a long ago, dimly remembered voyage.
 It wasn't my cruise vacation, but my mother's.

 It was November 29, 1980 and and the ship was Song of Norway.
-There was Mom, embarking on her trip of a lifetime, shaking hands with the Captain, and basking in the sunshine.
+There was Mom, embarking on her first-ever cruise, shaking hands with the Captain, and basking in the sunshine.

 Royal CaribbeanI know the date because she saved her boarding pass, along with just about everything else.
 I recall my envy as snow fell from a dreary winter sky and I pictured Mom relaxing on a balmy beach.